freddi301/flow-validator/README.md

 # flow-validator

-Object validation with proper flow types.
+Object validation with proper flow types and more.

 ## Installation